 - Undergraduate degree – The University of Georgia

 - Doctorate of Dental Medicine – The Dental College of Georgia at Augusta University

 Dental materials, technology, and procedures are constantly changing.
 Dr. Nelson knows it is essential to remain current on these developments in order to provide the best care.
 Throughout the year he completes many continuing education classes: locally, regionally, and nationally.
 He also subscribes to several dental journals, to stay up to date on research and new treatment approaches.

 - Georgia Dental Association

 - Savannah Dental Society

 Dr. Nelson grew up in Springfield and graduated from Effingham County High School.
-He now lives in Rincon with his wife April and their three children.
-They are blessed to have twins, Parker and Natalie, and a young son, Blake.
+He now lives in Rincon with his wife April and their three children: Parker, Natalie, and Blake.

 When he’s not working, Dr. Nelson’s priority is being with his family.
 The children keep him busy and ensure he remains young at heart.
 He also enjoys date nights with April.

 Staying fit and healthy is important to Dr. Nelson.
 He exercises on a regular basis, loves being outside, and enjoys golfing.
 He’s also an active hunter and likes the camaraderie with others this brings.
 On autumn afternoons, you’ll find Dr. Nelson cheering for the Dawgs.